CleanBC Better Homes requires that heat load calculations be completed for the following programs:

 - a software or worksheet that uses the CAN/CSA F280-90 calculation methodology.

 - a software or worksheet that uses methodology from Air Conditioning Contractors of America (ACCA) Manual J.

 - a software or worksheet that uses methodology from TECA’s Quality First Forced Air Guidelines (5thedition 2008).

 A copy of the load calculation is part of the required documentation.
 The load calculation can be documented by a submittal sheet from compliant software or by a load calculation worksheet from TECA, HRAI, ACCA or the CSA F280 standard.

-If your contractor is not sure if their current heat load calculation methodology meets these criteria, please have them contact email@example.com.
+If you’re unsure if your current heat load calculation methodology meets these criteria, please contact firstname.lastname@example.org.